Customer area

 • elimination of errors caused by outdated versions

-• higher productivity of engineering teams
+• higher productivity of technical teams

-Which CAD systems integrate with a PDM?
+• Which CAD systems integrate with a PDM?

 A PDM integrates with the main mechanical, electrical, and electronic CAD systems, enabling the management of complex assemblies and file relationships.